sanabahari/InsightDataEngineer/README.md

 `number_of_first_orders`.
 How many of those requests contain products ordered for the first time?

 `percentage`.
 What is the percentage of requests containing products ordered for the first time compared with the total number of requests for products from that department? (e.g., `number_of_first_orders` divided by `number_of_orders`)

-This code does not use any external libraries such as pandas or numpy.
-The standard libraries used are `collections` and `csv`.

 ## Code verification: test files